UWO-CS346-Fall-25/cs346f25-study-timer-pomodoro-app/README.md

 You should see the latest ZenQuotes entry rendered server-side along with a friendly aside that explains how the integration works.

+## Error Handling & Logging

+- Every controller logs the beginning/end of critical actions via `src/utils/logger.js`, including route context, user ids (when available), and error summaries.
+- Supabase and external API calls are wrapped in try/catch blocks inside the stores/services; failures are logged server-side and reported to users as friendly flash messages or inline validation errors (never raw stack traces).
+- The global Express error handler renders `views/error.ejs`, while route-level handlers fall back to safe redirects (e.g., `/focus`, `/auth/login`).
+- Settings uploads, session/goal creation, and authentication flows all include structured logging so we can trace issues in production.

 ## Live Timer & Polish (Deliverable 7)

 Week 13 turns the static Pomodoro mock-up into a working timer and finishes the UX polish required for the final showcase.